tommyrharper/algorand-midterm/README.md

 ### 7.1 How the cryptographic elements, the economic incentives and blockchain parameters all contribute to the core goals of this blockchain

-The 4 core goals of Algorand are environmental sustainability, scalability, decentralisation, security and transaction speed.
+The core goals of Algorand are environmental sustainability, scalability, decentralisation, security and transaction speed.

-#### 7.1.1 Environmental sustainability
+#### 7.1.1 Environmental Sustainability

-Achieved via the use of Proof of Stake rather than a Proof of Work consensus mechanism, as this allows Algorand to ope         rate with the use of minimal computing power.
+Achieved via the use of Proof of Stake rather than a Proof of Work consensus mechanism, as this allows Algorand to operate with the use of minimal computing power.
 This means the network can reach a large scale without consuming excess energy.

-#### 7.1.2 Scalability and transaction speed
+#### 7.1.2 Scalability and Transaction Speed

 Achieved through a number of mechanisms.
 Compact certificates are used to convince verifiers that a group of signers with sufficient total weight in terms of staked algo have signed a block without the verifier having to see or verify all the signatures.
 This leads to signatures 50-250x smaller and 300-4000x cheaper to verify than a standard approach, helping the Algorand blockchain to scale furiously as blocks are able to be verified at a faster rate.
 Another great feature of Algorand that helps to ensure fast transaction speeds is immediate finality, which is possible due to Algorands forkless nature.